FormidableLabs/react-native-ama/website/guidelines/headers.md

 ---

 import AndroidListFeature from './android-list-feature.gif';
+import IosRotor from './ios-rotor.gif';

 # Headers

 <AMASection />

-Headers are crucial in organizing and structuring content in a mobile app.
-They provide a clear hierarchy, guiding users through the content and making it more accessible and understandable.
+Headers play a vital accessibility role by helping screen reader users navigate content efficiently.
+When a text element is marked as a header, assistive technologies can recognise its level and provide quick navigation shortcuts (e.g., jumping between headings).
+This allows non-visual users to understand the screen's structure and navigate sections without having to read everything sequentially.

-In React Native, any text element can be designated as a header by assigning the [accessibilityRole](/guidelines/accessibility-role) property to "header".
+In React Native, any text element can be designated as a header by assigning the [aria-role](/guidelines/accessibility-role) property to "header".

 :::note